-An Alpharetta wrongful death lawyer may be able to help you seek compensation for your losses following the death of an immediate family member.
-If a loved one died because of another person’s negligent actions, Georgia law may support you holding that person legally responsible in civil court.
+An Alpharetta wrongful death lawyer may be able to help you and your family seek compensation for your losses following the death of an immediate family member.
+If a loved one died because of another person’s negligent actions, Georgia law may support you in holding that person legally responsible in civil court.
+You may be able to recover compensation for medical bills, lost income, pain and suffering, and more.

-Call Bader Scott Injury Lawyers today at (404) 888-8888 to talk with a member of our team about your family member’s injury and death.
+Call Bader Scott Injury Lawyers today to talk with a team member about your family member’s injury and death.
 We can evaluate your case and determine if we can take action on your behalf.
+Our Alpharetta personal injury lawyers are here to help your family through this difficult time.

 Understanding Georgia’s Wrongful Death Statute

-Georgia’s wrongful death statute is Georgia Code §51-4.
-This law allows specific surviving family members or a qualifying representative of the estate to take legal action following a negligent accident where the victim loses their life.
+Georgia’s wrongful death statute, O.C.G.A. § 51-4-2, allows specific surviving family members or a qualifying representative of the estate to take legal action following a negligent accident where the victim loses their life.
 This could include a wide variety of accident types, including:

 - Boating accidents on Lake Lanier, the Chattahoochee River, or other nearby waterways